-Managers / supervisors play a central role in the appraisal process, and should always be included as one of the main appraisers.6 In essence, managers and supervisors have two roles in performance appraisal:8 ii.
-Self appraisals
+Managers / supervisors play a central role in the appraisal process, and should always be included as one of the main appraisers.
+In essence, managers and supervisors have two roles in performance appraisal:

 - 1. "Judge": assessing performance - 2.
 "Coach": providing constructive feedback and identifying areas for improvement.